adityasahani392217/IDAI101-1000414-ADITYA-JITENDRA-KUMAR-SAHANI/README.md

 This repository contains the "Smart Campus Assistant," a chatbot built using Google Dialogflow.
 It is a summative assessment project for the WACP course, "Artificial Intelligence: Real-World Applications and Implications."

-[cite_start]The primary goal of this chatbot is to assist newcomers and regular campus users (like students, parents, staff, and visitors) by providing quick answers about department locations, event venues, office hours, campus policies, transportation options, and emergency contacts[cite: 6]. [cite_start]This AI assistant serves as a reliable, accessible guide to enhance the campus experience for all[cite: 6].
+The primary goal of this chatbot is to assist newcomers and regular campus users (like students, parents, staff, and visitors) by providing quick answers about department locations, event venues, office hours, campus policies, transportation options, and emergency contacts.This AI assistant serves as a reliable, accessible guide to enhance the campus experience for all.

 ### Target Users

-[cite_start]The primary users for this chatbot include[cite: 39]:
+The primary users for this chatbot include:
 * New Students
 * Guests
 * Parents